It’s Time to Separate Fraud Fact from Fiction

 The advent of the internet has made reason code intelligence ineffective.
 Any reason code can be used to disguise friendly fraud.
 Therefore, merchants can no longer take chargeback reason codes at face value.

-Once that fact is clear, it becomes much easier to understand how friendly fraud has become so pervasive.
+Once that fact is accepted, it becomes much easier to understand how friendly fraud has become so pervasive.

 3. It is Possible to Identify and Prevent Friendly Fraud